Matter of fact, there is only one other "official" ultra in New Hampshire.

 5) New Hampshire Charm: Again, this is New Hampshire's only 100 mile race!

 6) The Ghosts: In the spirit of Halloween, expect to see some interesting things along the trail.
 We don't call it the "Ghost Train" race for nothing.
 This is possibly the only race in the world that guarantees it will be haunted.

 7) The Trail Animals: This race is a part of the Trail Animals Running Club (TARC) 2013 Trail Race Series!
-This means that we will have experienced trail animals helping out at the race this year, and GU products.
+This means that we will have experienced trail animals helping out at the race.
 Check out the race series at: http://www.trailanimals.com/.
 Note: it is rumored that at TARC races in the past there have been bigfoot sightings...

 8) The Price: In the spirit of TARC, the philosophy of this race is to keep it simple.
 This race is for people who love running in the woods and are pretty self-sufficient and can take care of themselves.
 For swag, there will be a 100 mile unique finisher's prize.
 It won't be a medal, but it will be cool (in my opinion).
 There is also a participation award.
 Besides that, this is a low-key race for those who just want to run!
 (Swag available at: http://www.cafepress.com/ghosttrainemporium.)

 10) Weather warning: This is New England.
 It gets pretty cold here in the evening, and since the sun will set at 5:45pm and rise at 7:15am on race day, you are looking at over 13 hours of cold and dark.
 Please plan accordingly.
 We will do our best to have a warm fire at each aid station, weather permitting.

 11) Aid Stations:

 1) Starting Line

 2) Power Lines: at about miles 4ish and 11ish

 Pro: You won't have to go more than 5 miles to an aid station.